pjsilvestre/CS157A-21/docs/Project_Data_Model_and_Database_Design.md

 The Outfit entity set has one attribute: name.
 The key of an Outfit is the name.
 The Outfit entity set consists of clothing pieces that the users save as outfits.

 ### Attire
-The Attire entity set has four attributes: type, size, brand, and id.
+The Attire entity set has five attributes: type, size, brand, color, and id.
 The key of an Attire is the id.
 The Attire entity set consists of all the individual clothing pieces the users save.

 ## Relationship Descriptions